Yashv-Codes/The-Logic-Lexicon/README.md

 # 🧠 The-Logic-Lexicon
 > ** “A personal collection of Data Structures and Algorithms solutions in Java.”.**

-This repository serves as a personal archive for my journey through Data Structures and Algorithms.
-Everything here is automatically synced from LeetCode using **LeetHub 3.0**.

-### 🎓 About Me
-- **College:** B.K.
-Birla Institute of Engineering & Technology, Pilani
-- **Degree:** B.Tech in Computer Science (Batch 2024 - 2028)

 ### 📅 The Journey
 - **Major Milestone:** Data Structures & Algorithms using Java 🚀
 - **Approach:** Consistent problem-solving with emphasis on logic, optimization, and code readability

 ### 🎯 Goals
-- Solve 400+ Data Structures and Algorithms problems with clean, optimized solutions.
+- Solve Data Structures and Algorithms problems with clean, optimized solutions.
 - Build strong proficiency in core topics including Arrays, Recursion, Dynamic Programming, Trees, and Graphs.
 - Apply DSA concepts to practical coding problems and future projects.